 All courses include extensive course notes (approximately 400 pages) and a certificate of completion.

 How do I book?

-You can book a place in a public course by completing an online form.
+You can book a place in a public course by visiting this page of the ATTAR website.

 1: Fundamental characteristics of good technical writing

 The principle of communicative efficacy; the five characteristics of sound factual writing; audience-centric writing and how to write for mixed audiences; techniques for controlling vocabulary; what is correct writing?

 2: Planning a technical writing project

 Typical documentation development cycle; estimating; planning; reviewing (and tips on securing reviews); pagination tricks; dealing with printers

 Types; section-by-section description; writing effective executive summaries; bids, white papers and RFTs; overcoming writer's block; citation and referencing; common problems (of logic, topic hierarchy, citations, cohesion, balance, etc.)